quangChe/google-places-app/app/README.md

 ```
 cd app
 npm install
-npm start // Optional flags: --ios || --android
+npm start
 ```

 Expo will build the project and open a DevTools interface inside your browser.
+The project app can then be inspected locally on the iOS Simulator, an Android Virtual Device, or through a mobile device with the Expo app.

+### Using Android Studio Emulator

+To view app on an emulated Android device, you must install Android Studio and set up an Android Virtual Device (any device with the latest version of Android should work).
+More instructions can be found [here](https://docs.expo.io/versions/latest/workflow/android-studio-emulator/).

+### Using iOS Simulator

+To view app on an iOS Simulator, you will first need to install Xcode.
+More instructions can be found [here](https://docs.expo.io/versions/v33.0.0/workflow/ios-simulator/).

+### Using a Tunnel

-The project app can then be inspected locally on iOS Simulator or Android Virtual Device.
-Atlernatively, Expo provides sets up a tunnel for viewing the app through a mobile device via the Expo app, which can be downloaded from the App Store or Google Play.
+Atlernatively, Expo provides a tunnel for viewing the app through a mobile device that has the Expo app, which can be downloaded from the App Store or Google Play.
+In Expo's DevTools page opened on the browser, click 'Tunnel' and scan the QR code with your device's camera.